AVPN Philanthropy Fellowship

 In-Person Convening

-Connect with other fellows from different parts of the world with a two-day in-person convening to be held at the AVPN South Asia Summit 2023 in Mumbai.
+Connect with other fellows from different parts of the world with a two-day in-person convening.

 Join Academy

-Important Note: Dates may be subject to minor revisions depending on feedback from confirmed fellows
+* Dates may be subject to minor revisions depending on feedback from confirmed fellows,

 Frequently Asked Questions

-The time commitment consists of 19 hours of virtual learning, and two days for the in-person convening.
+The time commitment consists of 23.5 hours of virtual learning, and three days for the in-person convening.

 - Kickoff and Induction Event – 1 hour